OppedRawen/League-of-Legends-Champions-Analyasis/README.md

 ## Introduction

-In League of Legends, players often judge the state of a game by looking at the kill score.
-If a team is down several kills by 15 minutes, it is easy to assume that the game is slipping away.
-However, kills are not the only way a team builds an advantage.
-A team can fall behind in fights while still farming well, catching waves, and staying close in resources through creep score, or CS.

-This project investigates whether a farming advantage can offset an early kill deficit in professional League of Legends.
+As a player in League of Legends, a question that intrigues me is whether or not I can still come back from a game if I'm down in kill by just farming enough minions to get a gold advantage?
+For the followin, we will investigates whether a farming advantage can offset an early kill deficit in professional League of Legends(This is where we get our data from).
 More specifically, I look at whether teams that are **down in kills but ahead in CS at 15 minutes** perform similarly to teams that are **up in kills but even or behind in CS**.

 The dataset used in this project is the 2025 League of Legends esports match data from Oracle’s Elixir.
 Each row contains information about either a player or a team in a professional match.
 For this project, I focus mainly on the team-level rows, since my question is about whether a team’s overall farming advantage can compensate for its overall kill deficit.